 What will agent have to do to submit the data?

-MOAs will interrogate its system to determine whether it has received any valid D0148s in the reporting period.
-If details of the DC are included (with a J0459 ‘Agent Status’ flag of ‘N’ for ‘new’ in the D0148) the MOA will compare the date the D0148 was received and the date contained in the J0219 DC EFD data item and calculates the number of WDs in between the two.
+SVA MOAs will interrogate its system to determine whether it has received any valid D0148s in the reporting period.
+If details of the DC are included (with a J0459 ‘Agent Status’ flag of ‘N’ for ‘new’ in the D0148) the SVA MOA will compare the date the D0148 was received and the date contained in the J0219 DC EFD data item and calculates the number of WDs in between the two.

 Submitting the Serial by GSP Group

 To be able to submit this Serial by GSP Group the corresponding D0155 will be needed, as the D0148 does not contain the GSP Group ID.
-HHMOAs and NHHMOAs should refer to the ‘GSP Group ID’ (J0066) data item in the D0155 data flow.
+HH SVA MOAs and NHH SVA MOAs should refer to the ‘GSP Group ID’ (J0066) data item in the D0155 data flow.
 The GSP Group ID is a mandated entry in the D0155 data flow.

 Where information on the GSP Group is not available (for example if the associated D0155 has not been sent before the D0148 is processed), then this should still be included but listed as GSP Group ‘unknown’ (_U).